soloeduca/kandy-wordpress/readme.md

 **Live chat configuration:**
 Live chat feature needs some configurations before using:
-- **Configure "Excluded Kandy Users" in Kandy Settings page**: these Kandy users will not be assigned to your users.
-They are reserved to live chat feature or some features in future.
-Each user separated by comma or whitespace.
-- **Add Excluded Kandy Users to live chat feature**: From Kandy component menu, chose *Live chat users management*, this page display your excluded users in previous step.
-You can assign a user to live chat feature by chosing from select box and click *Save*.
-- **Add Live Chat Agent**: From Kandy component menu, chose *Live chat agents management* .
+- **Add Live Chat Agent**: From Kandy component menu, chose *Live chat agents management*.
 You can add a user from your user system to assign him as a Live Chat Agent

 **Style customization**: help you edit kandy shortcode(video, voice, chat...) style.
 Select appropriate file(.css) then click edit them.